npj/resulang/README.md

 # Resulang

-Resulang is a simple DSL to help create html resumes.
+Resulang is a simple tool for creating html resumes.
 It can also be used to create other kinds of documents with structured data.
 It works by separating the data from the html template, which means the data could theoretically be used to generate other kinds of output in the future, not just html.